Skip to main content

 Stateful mapping: map_account

-The AddressMapping implementation used by the EVM pallet (EeSuffixAddressMapping) checks the registry first and falls back to structural derivation if no explicit mapping is found:
+The AddressMapping implementation used by the EVM pallet (EeSuffixAddressMapping) checks the legacy explicit registry first and falls back to structural derivation if no entry is found:

 fn into_account_id(address: H160) -> AccountId {